cunnie/writings/i_am_become_forever.md

 The voice continued, "This is where it gets complicated.
 When the taxi driver drops you off, you will cross route 1 to Stellarator Road.
-You will follow Stellarator Road for approximately 1800 feet until you get to the Princeto Lab.
+You will follow Stellarator Road for approximately 1800 feet until you get to the Princeton Lab.
 You will be facing the rear of the building, which is where you want to be.
 You will see an emergency exit door to the left that is secured by a chain and a lock.
 The lock is old.
 You will find the key to the lock 20 feet away secreted